MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-windows-application.md

 ![Screenshot of the home page for the ASP.NET sample application for Windows deployed on an AKS cluster.](media/deploy-windows-application/asp-net-sample-app.png)

 If the connection times out when you try to load the page, verify whether the sample app is ready by running the `kubectl get pods --watch` command.
-Sometimes, the external IP address is available before the Windows container has started.
+Sometimes, the external IP address is available before the Windows container starts.

 ## Scale application pods